getcarina/getcarina.com/_tutorials/014-docker-install-mac.md

   -tutorial
 ---

-###Install Docker with Mac OS X

 This tutorial describes how to install and set up Docker on Mac OS X.

 ###Prerequisites
 * A working Terminal application.
 * A Mac running OS X version 10.8 (Mountain Lion) or later.
-Display the version by clicking the Apple icon the top-left of your screen, then selecting **About this Mac**.
+Display the version by clicking the Apple icon the top-left of your screen, and then selecting **About this Mac**.

 ###Install Docker